 In general, there are two types of POAs: general and special/limited.

-The General Power of Attorney grants a wide range of authority for someone to handle just about everything you might handle yourself, including medical and financial matters.
+General Power of Attorney: Grants a person of your choosing a wide range of authority to handle just about everything you might handle yourself, including medical and financial matters.

-A Special or Limited Power of Attorney places more restrictions on your appointed surrogate, so they may only act on your behalf in one area.
+Special or Limited Power of Attorney: Places more restrictions on your appointed surrogate.
+They may only act on your behalf in one area.
 For example, you may have a separate person to manage your finances and healthcare decisions.

-Another thing to consider when creating your POA documents is when the powers will be in effect.
-Some choose to have a POA in place, only to be enacted after their incapacitation (sometimes called a “springing POA”), while others want a POA in place all the time.
+When creating your POA documents, another thing to consider is when the powers will be in effect.
+Some choose to have a “springing POA” in place, which can take effect only after their incapacitation.
+Others want a POA in place all the time.

-A “durable” POA is one that remains in effect even after you are incapacitated.
-You, as the “principal” of the POA, have the power to revoke it at any time, and it automatically is revoked after you die.
-Depending on your unique needs and circumstances, one type of POA may be better suited for you.
+A “durable” POA remains in effect even after you become incapacitated.
+You, as the “principal” of the POA, have the power to revoke it at any time.
+It’s also automatically revoked after you die.
+Depending on your unique needs and circumstances, one type of POA may suit you better than another.

-Establishing a power of attorney can bring you tremendous peace of mind, so make sure you talk with a qualified Eugene estate planning lawyer about your options.
-Request your free consultation today.
+Establishing a power of attorney can bring you tremendous peace of mind.
+Talk with a qualified Eugene estate planning lawyer about your options.